Drug Development: The Review Record Behind Asset Decisions

 That includes EU and global registries, EMA, EPO OPS, WIPO/Lens, BindingDB, RCSB PDB, GWAS Catalog, GEO/Expression Atlas, DepMap/cBioPortal, conference abstracts, investor-deck ingestion, Snowflake/S3, Benchling/Dotmatics, Veeva/Medidata, and licensed competitive-intelligence vendors.

-Those entries are useful now because they give settings, health, packets, and workers a consistent provenance contract.
+Those entries are useful now because they give settings, health checks, source records, and workers a consistent provenance contract.
 They are not represented as credentialed customer integrations until the customer environment actually has access.

 The decision workflow